Title photo: Jason Foley, owner and guide of Straight Flush Outfitters retrieving a downed crane.

 The morning was still pitch black, and the air felt colder than the 25-degrees Fahrenheit the Jeep’s digital thermometer claimed.
 We waited for the rest of the group to congregate outside of a local gas station.
 In the meantime, breakfast was a single can of sugar-free Monster out of the gas station’s refrigerator.

-Drinking the chilly can and its elixir outside of this gas station in the chilly early December Texas panhandle morning air felt like a juxtaposition.
+Drinking the frigid can and its elixir outside of this gas station in the chilly early December Texas panhandle morning air felt like a juxtaposition.
 However, on an appointment like the one we had that morning with the Sandhill Cranes, this clear liquid was as important to success as the #2 12 gauge shells we brought.

 Sandhill Cranes